libdebug/libdebug/docs/stopping_events/signals.md

 | --- | --- | --- |
 | `SignalCatcher` | [SignalCatcher](../../from_pydoc/generated/data/signal_catcher) | The catcher object created. |

+Inside a callback or when the process stops on hitting your catcher, you can retrieve the signal number that triggered the catcher by accessing the `signal_number` attribute of the [ThreadContext](../../from_pydoc/generated/state/thread_context) object.
+Alternatively, if one exists, the `signal` attribute of the will contain the signal mnemonic corresponding to the signal number.
+This is particularly useful when your catcher is registered for multiple signals (e.g., with the `all` option) and accessing the signal number from it will not represent the signal that triggered the catcher.

 ### :material-code-json: Callback Signature

 !!!
 ABSTRACT "Callback Signature"